Mehrdadghassabi/UI-Pacman/client_crazy/ReadMe.md

-this is not an intelligent client
+this is not an intelligent client just a simple search